 The burden of responsibilities outside of employment also still rests largely on the backs of women, who disproportionally carry out most of the unpaid domestic and caregiving work.

-An EU directive, which came into effect in August 2022, aims to address work-life balance issues through new rules that set out minimum standards for paternity, parental and carers' leave.
+The EU Work-Life Balance Directive, which came into effect in August 2022, is helping to make it easier for families by setting out legal minimum standards for paternity, parental and carers' leave.

-The directive also establishes additional rights, such as the right to request flexible working arrangements, which will help people develop their careers and family life without having to sacrifice either.
+The directive also establishes additional rights, such as the right to request flexible working arrangements, which will help people manage their careers and family life without having to sacrifice either.

-More Irish women now go on to third level education, according to figures from Ireland’s Central Statistics Office (CSO).
-In 2021, a total of 61% of all Irish adults aged 30-34 had participated in third level education and 66% were women.
+More Irish women now go on to third-level education according to figures from Ireland’s Central Statistics Office (CSO).
+In 2024, 66% of Irish adults aged 30-34 had participated in third-level education, with 69% of them being women.
 Females aged 18-24 were also less likely to be early school leavers (2%) compared to males (4%).

 However, it’s a different story for women when they finish their education.
-The average gender pay gap in the EU stood at 13% in 2020 while the latest available figure for Ireland, which dates back to 2018, is 11.3%.
+The average gender pay gap in the EU stood at 12.7% in 2022 while in Ireland the figure was 9.6%.

 Key actions

-- The Gender Equality Strategy 2020-2025 presents policy objectives and actions to make significant progress by 2025 towards a gender-equal Europe.
+- The Gender Equality Strategy sets out policy goals and actions that are helping make significant progress towards a gender-equal Europe.

-- Under EU legislation, Member States must eliminate discrimination on grounds of sex with regard to all aspects and conditions of payment for the same work or for work of equal value.
+- EU law obliges Member States to eliminate discrimination based on sex in all aspects of pay for the same work or work of equal value.

-- The Commission's directive on adequate minimum wages for workers supports gender equality by helping to close the gender pay gap as more women than men earn minimum wages in Europe.
+- The European Commission's directive on adequate minimum wages for workers helps gender equality as more women than men earn minimum wages in Europe.

-- The European Commission's proposals on pay transparency to ensure that women and men in the EU get equal pay for equal work will soon become EU law.
-Legislation requiring companies in Ireland to report regularly on gender pay gaps was introduced in 2022.
+- The European Commission's directive on pay transparency to ensure that women and men in the EU get equal pay for equal work has been adopted and Member States have until June, 2026 to transpose it into law.
+Ireland introduced legislation in 2022 that requires companies to report regularly on gender pay gaps.

-- In September 2022, the Commission presented the European Care Strategy to ensure affordable and accessible quality care services across the EU.
+- In September 2022, the European Commission adopted the European Care Strategy to ensure affordable and accessible quality care services across the EU.
 This will enable more women caregivers to continue with their careers.

 - Gender equality progress in Member States is monitored through the European Semester, particularly when it comes to the labour market, social inclusion and education.